JuBiotech/diginbio-car-paper/manuscript/main.md

 The automated cascade of stirred-tank bioreactors enabled screening of 42 different combinations of inductor concentration and feed rate during protein expression of *E. coli* NoCAR in a scalable bioreactor setup.
 A total of 192 bioreactor runs were performed during four weeks, showing the high productivity of miniaturized, automated and digitized parallel bioreactors.
 The new automated biotransformation procedure at the end of each process enabled the investigation of the enzymatic activity of each expression condition without manual intervention.
 Due to the sophisticated mechanistic modelling based on bayesian statistics, the enzymatic activity was estimated without the need of cell separation.
 This makes automation much simpler, because cell separation with automated liquid handling systems is costly and requires a lot of space in the working area of the robot.
 Furthermore, the probabilistic analysis opens the door for iterative Bayesian optimization that can further accelerate the identification of the optimal process conditions, while reducing the needed experimental effort.
 At the optimal investigated expression conditions, an activity of $1153\ U\ mL^{-1}$ was estimated with a $90\ %$ crebile interval of $[992, 1321]\ U\ mL^{-1}$.
 Taking the uncertainty into account, this about 38 to 50-fold higher than the highest published data for the enzyme under study.
 It would be interesting for further studies to investigate parameter combinations that are predicted to be beneficial by the model.
-Furthermore, more expression conditions (pH, temperature, induction time...) could be investigated to gain more knowledge about optimal expression conditions.
-Futhermore, the downstream operations could be developed based on the established expression protocol.

 # Acknowledgements {.unnumbered}
+The authors gratefully acknowledge funding by the German Ministry of Education and Research (BMBF) within the national joint research project DigInBio [Grant number 031B0463B].
+Nikolas von den Eichen and Lukas Bromig thank for the support provided by the TUM Graduate School (Technical University of Munich, Germany).

 # References {.unnumbered}